Bioio logo in white

-Introducing MOAT - the BIOIO platform
+Introducing MOAT: the BIOIO platform

 MOAT (mechanism of action technologies) is a MoA-driven clinical indication prediction engine.
 MOAT combines both experimental and computational approaches.

-All -omic approaches aren’t created equal
+Not all -omic approaches are created equal

-The strengths of our approach are two-fold
+The strengths of our approach are twofold.

 Lipids are core components of the hallmarks of aging

-BIOIO-1xx1 and BIOIO-2001 act on lipid metabolism.
+BIOIO-1001 and BIOIO-2001 act on lipid metabolism.
 They both impinge on multiple hallmarks of aging, allowing a non-reductionist approach for developing gerotherapeutics.

 BIOIO's scientific background